 THE BEGINNINGS OF PUERTOLLANO.
 FROM PREHISTORIC TIMES UNTIL 1348

 The first documented settlement of the Ojailén River valley is from the early-Paleolithic period.
 Here we highligh the arquelogical deposits of Castillejo de El Villar, a photo of which we can see in this panel, and which was inhabited from 1200 B.C. and where materials have been found dating from the Bronze age to the periods of islamic and christian occupation.
 The zone was of particular strategic importance in terms of controlling the fertile lowlands of the River Ojailén and its natural resources.
 In 1995 it was declared a site of cultural interest due to its Council of Communities of Castilla de La Mancha.
-Dating from this primitive period we can see in the cabinet a large collection of stonework, which has been useful when studying the habits and techniques of the inhabitants of the area at that time.
+Dating from this primitive period we can see with the audioguide in the cabinet a large collection of stonework, which has been useful when studying the habits and techniques of the inhabitants of the area at that time.

 The folowing panels show places and discoveries found in the region dating from the Bronze age, the chalcolithic period and the iron age.
 We draw your attention to the photograph of mosaics of the remains from La Bienvenida and the schematic paintings from the Ojailén Valley.